 According to the Hearing Health Foundation:

 - Tinnitus and hearing loss are the number one and two disabilities among military veterans.

 - In 2017, there were 1.79 million recipients receiving disability compensation for tinnitus and 1.16 million recipients for hearing loss.

 The VA also reported 81,529 new claims of hearing loss and 159,800 cases of tinnitus in 2017.

 Military personnel are especially vulnerable to hearing loss because of the environments they tend to work in.
 Severe hearing impairments tends to occur because of frequent exposure to high-intensity noise such as:

 - Battlefield experiences

-Military veterans generally suffer from two forms of hearing loss or a form of mixed hearing loss when they both affect the victim.
+Military veterans generally suffer from two forms of hearing loss or mixed hearing loss when they affect the victim.
 Generally, these two forms consist of:

-- Sensorineural Hearing Loss: This form of hearing loss can occur by exposure to loud noises such as those experienced in military-related activities.
-Alongside high volume noises, individuals can also suffer damages caused by aging, diseases, or exposure to certain chemicals.
+- Sensorineural Hearing Loss: This hearing loss can occur by exposure to loud noises such as those experienced in military-related activities.
+Alongside high-volume noises, individuals can also suffer damages caused by aging, diseases, or exposure to certain chemicals.

-- Conductive Hearing Loss: This occurs when there is damage or blockage in the outer and/or middle ear.
+- Conductive Hearing Loss occurs when there is damage or blockage in the outer and/or middle ear.
 The sound cannot properly make its way through the ear canal to the eardrum, thus affecting hearing.